Anglo – Nile International Legal Services Ltd

 When planning property registration in Egypt, remember that registered rights are publicly opposable, while private contracts mainly bind the signatories.

-• Publicity: Registered rights are opposable to third parties; private contracts mainly bind the signatories.
+• Publicity: registered rights are opposable to third parties; private contracts mainly bind the signatories.

-• Risk Profile: Unpublicised chains face higher exposure to rival claims, attachments, or boundary disputes.
+• Risk profile: unpublicised chains face higher exposure to rival claims, attachments, or boundary disputes.

 In practice, many transactions start with a private contract but plan toward publicity or an acceptable regularisation route.